Sadman600/manufacturer-website-client/README.md

 ➤ Added Log In page for existing user;
 ➤ Added Log out page for when user is login;

-# IT Management Service project has include technology
+# Garments Accessories manufacturer has include technology
 ➤HTML5
 ➤CSS
 ➤Tailwind css component library daisyUI